 1. Highlight text that helps us answer a reading question-and then give the number of the reading question and explain why you believe the highlighted text helps answer that question.
+The reading questions are found in the "Read & Annotate This" section on each module's page on the course website.
 (Do not write out the question itself.
 Giving the question's number is enough.)